Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Abstract

 \section{Abstract}

-We introduce and study stochastic particle ensembles which are natural discretizations of general $\beta$-corners processes.
-We prove that under technical assumptions on a general analytic potential the global fluctuations for the difference between two adjacent levels are asymptotically Gaussian.
-The covariance is universal and remarkably differs from its counterpart in random matrix theory.
-Our main tools are certain novel algebraic identities that can be viewed as discrete multi-level analogues of loop equations.
+We introduce and study a class of discrete particle ensembles that naturally arise in connection with classical random matrix ensembles, log-gases and Jack polynomials.
+Under technical assumptions on a general analytic potential we prove that the global fluctuations of these ensembles are asymptotically Gaussian with a universal covariance that remarkably differs from its counterpart in random matrix theory.
+Our main tools are certain novel algebraic identities that we have discovered.
+They play a role of discrete multi-level analogues of loop equations.